sampadk04/ResNet/README.md

 # ResNet

-Implement ResNet-18 architecture from scratch using PyTorch.
+We implement ResNet-18 architecture from scratch using PyTorch.
 Implementation based off the original ResNet paper named "Deep Residual Learning for Image Recognition".

 We implement the ResNet-18 architechture from scratch using PyTorch and trainied it on `CIFAR-10` dataset.